 However, first on the agenda is the release of their brand new book, Our Ridiculous World Trip.
 Providing a humorous insight into just what it takes to go around the world on a scooter and sidecar, and the amazing stories that come about when you spent 15 months on three wheels.
 It’s already attracted high praise from big names in the adventure biking world, including Ted Simon himself (you can read our interview with Ted here).

 Matt is typically modest when we discuss the book: “Hopefully it’s a good read.
 I mean, it’s very stupid!”
 We wouldn’t expect anything less from the guys who went around the world in a sidecar, and we can’t wait to read their stories from the road.

 Paperback copies of Our Ridiculous World Trip are available to buy today HERE, while Kindle versions are available on Amazon.

 The Sidecar Guys will be presenting at the Adventure Bike Rider Festival in 2021, alongside a number of other big names from the world of adventure motorcycling.

-There’s still time to pick up a discount Early Bird ticket, saving £30 off the listed ticket price.
-95% of them have now been sold, and they will sell out soon, so pick one up today to avoid missing out.
+There’s still time to pick up a discount ticket, saving you £10 off the listed ticket price.
+They will sell out soon, so pick one up today to avoid missing out.
 You can buy tickets HERE.